caos/boom/README.md

 ## How does it work

 The operator works by reading a configuration (crd) located in a GIT Repository.
 Alternativly this `crd` can be read from the k8s api.
 In our default setup our "cluster lifecycle" tool `orbiter`, shares the repository and secrets with `boom`.
-This because `orbiter` deploys `boom` in a newly creadted `k8s` cluster.
+This because `orbiter` deploys `boom` in a newly created `k8s` cluster.

 ```yaml
 apiVersion: boom.caos.ch/v1beta1